 This site is produced by Department of Planning, Industry and Environment.
 It has been designed to be as accessible to as many users as possible, including:

 - People with disabilities who may use assistive technologies

 - Those with slower internet connections or older computers

 By adhering to guidelines for accessible web design, we acknowledge the diversity of communication methods, available technologies and abilities of web users in the community.
-The Office of Environment and Heritage strives to maintain conformance to W3C's Web Content Accessibility Guidelines.
+We strive to maintain conformance to W3C's Web Content Accessibility Guidelines.